Treating lumbar spine disc herniation with Medicinal Leeches.

 The lumbar spine disc herniation is mostly related to builders, office workers, car mechanics, sportspeople or drivers.
 The risk factors associated with disc herniation are smoking, obesity, The injury occurs mainly due to constant overuse and pressure on the intervertebral disc or sudden jerk movement under the load of the lumbar spine.

-Intervertebral disc (IVD) are complicated structures build-up from annulus fibrosus (AF) and nucleus pulposus (NP) - and for me, also adjacent ligament as there merge into each other.
+Intervertebral discs (IVD) are complicated structures build-up from annulus fibrosus (AF) and nucleus pulposus (NP) - and for me, also adjacent ligament as there merge into each other.

 Annulus fibrosus is a tough ring made of many collagen fibres.
-Fibres running multidirectional and connect the two vertebrae to provide shock absorption and allows movement of the spine.
+Fibres run multidirectional and connect the two vertebrae to provide shock absorption and allow movement of the spine.
 Also, AF provides protection for NP to prevent migration.

 Nucleus pulposus is a jelly-like substance made of water, proteoglycans and loose collagen components.
-It is basically spinal "cushion" helps to absorb the load and prevents friction between vertebrae.
+It is basically a spinal "cushion" that helps to absorb the load and prevents friction between vertebrae.

 Disc herniation occurs due to progressive load exerted on the IVD and damaging annulus fibrosus structures.
-This allows nucleus pulposus migrate outwards the IVD.
+This allows the nucleus pulposus to migrate outwards the IVD.
 This process has a few stages.